DavidPageGroup/longevity/src.bash/common_drugs/README.md

 Common Drugs and Drug Classes
 =============================

-These are scripts that I have put together for common drugs and/or drug classes.
+These are scripts that I have put together for common drugs and drug classes.
 Each individual drug or drug class is prescribed at least somewhat frequently, and each drug class contains only the seemingly most common representatives of that class.
-That is, these scripts are somewhat ad hoc do not aim for absolute completeness.
+That is, these scripts are somewhat ad hoc and do not aim for absolute completeness.

 Statins